 MEET THE TEAM

-The Carmelite Centre is managed by a small team of dedicated professionals and ministry hub leaders committed to reaching and engaging the local and wider community to help them explore spirituality and the principles of the ‘Carmelite Way’.
+The Carmelite Centre is managed by a small team of dedicated professionals and facilitators committed to reaching and engaging the local and wider community to explore spirituality and the principles and practices of living the ‘Carmelite Way’.
+The Team is ably supported by volunteers.
+If you would like to inquire about volunteering please email Natalie at info@thecamelitecentremelbourne.org

 LEADERSHIP

-Bernadette is the Planning Coordinator and web assistant who also updates the website and coordinates the monthly e-newsletters.
+Bernadette is the Web Administrator who keeps the website current and coordinates the monthly e-newsletters.
 Bernadette also provides Spiritual Direction at the Centre either in person or via zoom.

 Lectio Divina – David Hofman OCarm